neondatabase/website/content/docs/security/security-overview.md

 Neon supports the `verify-full` SSL mode for client connections, which is the strictest SSL mode provided by PostgreSQL.
 When set to `verify-full`, a PostgreSQL client verifies that the server's certificate is issued by a trusted certificate authority (CA), and that the server host name matches the name stored in the certificate.
 This helps prevent man-in-the-middle attacks.
 For information about configuring `verify-full` SSL mode for your connections, see [Connect securely](/docs/connect/connect-securely).

-In addition, Neon requires a 60-bit entropy password for all PostgreSQL roles.
+In addition, Neon requires a 60-bit entropy password for all Postgres roles.
 This degree of entropy ensures that passwords have a high level of randomness.
 Assuming a perfect distribution of choices for every bit of entropy, a password with 60 bits of entropy has 2^60 (or about 1.15 quintillion) possible combinations, which makes it computationally infeasible for attackers to guess the password through brute-force methods.
 For Neon users created via the Neon Console, API, and CLI, passwords are generated with 60-bit entropy.
-For SQL users created via SQL, user-defined passwords are validated at user-creation time to ensure 60-bit entropy.
+For SQL users created via SQL, user-defined passwords are validated at creation time to ensure 60-bit entropy.

+Neon also places a proxy in front of your database, which helps safeguard it from unauthorized login attempts.
+For example, in Postgres, each login attempt spawns a new process, which can pose a security risk.
+The [Neon Proxy](/docs/reference/glossary#neon-proxy) mitigates this by monitoring and limiting connection attempts when necessary.
+The Neon Proxy also allows us to authenticate connections before they ever reach your Postgres database.

+For additional connection security, the Neon Business plan offers [IP allowlist support](#ip-allowlist-support), and a new Private Networking feature is currently under development.

 ## IP allowlist support